21 AC Maintenance and Home Cooling Tips

 Keep it Clean

-Vacuum the fins of your AC unit clean with a soft-bristle brush.
+Cleaning an air conditioner in the spring, before you start running it, will help it perform better through the dog days of summer.
+To start, vacuum the fins of your AC unit clean with a soft-bristle brush.
 Note: they’re fragile and can easily be bent or crushed.
 On many units you’ll have to unscrew and lift off a metal box to get at them.
 Check your owner’s manual for directions and lift off the box carefully to avoid bumping the fins.
-Follow these other steps to safely clean your home air conditioner for better efficiency.

 Fix a Sinking Home Air Conditioner Pad

 The concrete pads under home air conditioner and heat exchanger units tend to settle over the years.
 As long as there’s no strain on the copper coolant tubes and electrical lines, and the unit stays dry and level, it’s OK that the pad has sunk.
-But if it continues to sink and pulls the lines tight, or if water puddles around the unit, you’ll need to take action.
-Here’s how to fix it.
+But if it continues to sink and pulls the lines tight, or if water puddles around the unit, you’ll need to fix the sinking air conditioner pad.

 Get a Programmable Thermostat

 A programmable thermostat is a must-have in today’s state of AC technology.
 Programmable thermostats allow you to set temperatures for various times throughout the day and automatically lower the temperature when you most need it to help you save money and manage your cooling without constantly hovering over the dial.
-In this article, we’ll walk you through installing a programmable thermostat in your home.
+Installing a programmable thermostat is an easy DIY task you can complete in less than a day.

 Add an In-Line Duct Booster for Home Air Conditioning Units